Markets mixed after Trump-Biden debate; data lifts China

-Stocks were mixed in Asia on Wednesday while upbeat manufacturing data lifted shares in China as investors studied the outcome of the debate between President Donald Trump and his Democratic challenger, Joe Biden.
+Stocks were mixed in Asia on Wednesday after the debate between President Donald Trump and his Democratic challenger Joe Biden, with little sign the clash did much to sway investors.

-Hong Kong and Shanghai led regional gains while Japan’s Nikkei 225 edged lower.
+Hong Kong and Shanghai led regional gains while Japan’s Nikkei 225 declined.
 Overnight, the S&P 500 lost 0.5% as heavy selling of banks helped reverse some of the gains the market a day earlier.

 Investors remain cautious with COVID-19 infections on the rise again in the U.S. and elsewhere.
 The Trump-Biden debate occurred as coronavirus deaths worldwide have surpassed 1 million.
 Many millions of people worldwide are jobless.